genid/MalePedigreeToolbox/README.rst

 There are a number of different functionalities that can be used from this toolkit.
 Here follows an explanation for each of these functionalities with some example in and outputs.
 The examples are for the command line but the same applies for the inputs of the GUI unless stated otherwise.
 Alternatively you can always make use of -h or --help to get an overview of all options available for a certain subcommand.
+The example data used and demonstrated can be downloaded from the `examples <./examples>`_ folder.

 Pedigree investigation commands
 -------------------------------